binarymachines/grailed-test/README.md

 # grailed-test
 Data engineering challenge

-The code for this challenge uses the Mercury data engineering toolkit, which is an in-progress work at Binarymachines.
-In particular, it uses the ngst Python script to transform CSV files and send the results to an arbitrary target.
+The code for this challenge uses the Mercury data engineering toolkit from Binarymachines.
+In particular, it uses the `ngst` Python script to transform CSV files and send the results to an arbitrary target.

-ngst employs a metaphor called a Map, along with four pluggable types: DatasSources, IngestTargets, DataStores, and ServiceObjects.
+`ngst` employs a metaphor called a Map, along with four pluggable types: DatasSources, IngestTargets, DataStores, and ServiceObjects.

 A Map is a structured type describing the relationship between an input record (a set of name-value pairs) and an output record.
 Each map contains some metadata, a reference to a DataSource, and a collection of fields.
 The fields comprise a nested dictionary inside